TrevorSmith32/TrevorSmith32/README.md

 - Familiar with: Agile development methodologies

 ## My Approach
-- I believe that the key to creating great websites is a combination of technical skills and an eye for design.
+- I believe that the key to creating great web apps is a combination of technical skills and an eye for design.
 I put a lot of thought into the user experience and the overall look and feel of a site.
 - I am a strong believer in keeping things simple, clean, and elegant.
 - I am always eager to learn new things and improve my skills, I'm always looking to find new ways to do things